datanav/docs/pre-planning.rst

 Identify master data sources
 ----------------------------

-Identify the source systems that contains the necessary data to fill the master data requirements of the project.
+Identify the source systems that contain the necessary data to fill the master data requirements of the project.

 Identify their API, or other data protocol, and what connector can be used to communicate with them, including if the system has test and prod environments and their endpoint URIs.

-To be able to effectively impellent the project, a system owner and preferably a data owner for each system should be identified.
+To be able to effectively implement the project, a system owner and preferably a data owner for each system should be identified.

-Once all sources have been identified, a initial priority of the different sources must be set.
-Central object will always be stored in multiple systems, and prioritizing what system will override others is important to support multi master data synchronization.
+Once all sources have been identified, an initial priority of the different sources can be set.
+Central objects will always be stored in multiple systems, and prioritizing what system will override others is important to support multi master data synchronization.